silentstranger5/blog/content/posts/the-c-programming-language.md

 gcc hello.c
 ```

 Some systems have an alias for compiler called `cc` which stands for `C Compiler`.
-This alias is from UNIX systems, where it was the name of the compiler program.
+This alias is from the original UNIX systems, where it was the name of the compiler program.
 It may or may not be available on your system, but I intend to use it hereafter for the sake of brevity.

 You can see that your directory now contains a file called `a.out`.
 This is the default executable name that we have for historical reasons.
-It probably means "assembly output".
+It means "assembly output".
 If you want to change the name of your executable, specify it with the `-o` flag like this:

 ```bash
 cc -o hello hello.c